MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/touch-gestures.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: accessibility, shortcuts, charts, tiles ms.date: 04/29/2021
+ms.search.keywords: 'accessibility, shortcuts, charts, tiles' ms.date: 04/29/2021
 ms.author: jswymer
-ms.openlocfilehash: b186ef113a356b7f3444755ef73712bdcfd7095a
-ms.sourcegitcommit: 6d48c1f601ed22b6b0358311baf63c073ab75e64
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/01/2022
-ms.locfileid: "8366558"
 ---

-# <a name="touch-and-pen-gestures-for-tablet-and-phones"></a>Touch and Pen Gestures for Tablet and Phones
+# Touch and Pen Gestures for Tablet and Phones

 This article provides some of the special gestures that you can use when working with [!INCLUDE[prod_short](includes/prod_short.md)] from a tablet or phone.